FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-3.md

 ***

 #### Upload tar to s3
+We won't implement the deployment process with the Pipeline script, and leave it for the deployment tool, 'Chef' for the sake of this illustration.
-Chef will deploy a new volcano version, with the appropriate version in s3.
+Chef will deploy a new volcano app, with the appropriate version in s3.
 This would require amazon s3 credentials.
 For the upload itself, there is a pipeline script.
 Nevertheless, we'll implement it here using Amazon CLI commands, using the shell.